-C. ORGANIZATIONAL STRUCTURE OF PRIVATE NONPROFIT: (GS 115C-238.29B(b)(3); GS 115C-238.29E(d)) The private nonprofit corporation is the legal entity that has responsibility for all aspects of the proposed charter school.
+ORGANIZATIONAL STRUCTURE OF PRIVATE NONPROFIT: (GS 115C-238.29B(b)(3); GS 115C-238.29E(d)) The private nonprofit corporation is the legal entity that has responsibility for all aspects of the proposed charter school.
 Its members should reflect the ability to operate a charter school from both business and education perspectives.
 Please provide the following in this location of the APPLICATION: (Do not include as an appendices.)

-1. A well-defined organizational chart showing the relationship of the Board of Directors to the administrative staff of the proposed charter school.
+1. A well-defined organizational chart showing the relationship of the Board of Directors to the parents and staff of the proposed charter school as well as any advisory council.
 This chart should also include lines of authority to and from any outside entity that will play a role in managing the charter school.